Saint Maud: Reception

+Critical response

 Director Danny Boyle described Saint Maud as "a genuinely unsettling and intriguing film.
 Striking, affecting and mordantly funny at times, its confidence evokes the ecstasy of films like Carrie, The Exorcist, and Jonathan Glazer's Under the Skin."
 Katie Rife of The A.V.
 Club gave the film a grade of "B+", saying that the finale was shocking.

-Film reviewer Josh Larsen of Think Christian criticized the film:
+In a review for Common Sense Media, Danny Brogan wrote, "A deeply unsettling, yet superb first feature film from director and writer Rose Glass, this psychological horror is far more than just jump-scares – though there are plenty of those too.
+At the heart of Saint Maud is loneliness and how it can manifest.
+Maud is a deeply lonely character, whose need for redemption and a desire to belong, all contribute to form a dangerous cocktail with devastating consequences."

 Film critic Mark Kermode listed it as his favourite film of 2020, calling it an "electrifying debut".